-If you are interested in starting a Shopify Store, chances are you are going to want to get a Shopify Free Trial to build a store and test the platform.
+If you are interested in starting a Shopify Store, chances are you are going to want to get a free trial to build a store and test the platform.
+But what about a Shopify 60 Day Free Trial?
+Does it exist and if so, how do you get one?

 I’m here to finally give you the truth, what offer you can get, and what to expect with that offer.